borisdev/1000FCP/README.md

 Data Derivatives
 ======

-If you'd like to download the data derivatives directly, please send an email to <joshuav@jhu.edu> for instructions.
+All the data downloads are freely available from the OCP [1000 Functional Connectome page](http://openconnectomeproject.org/1000FCP/) (here is the link directly to the [data derivates](http://openconnectomeproject.org/data/indi/1000FCP/))